National Examination Council (Nigeria): Senior Secondary Certificate Examination (internal and external)

 Nigeria offers six years of basic education, three years of junior secondary education, three years of senior secondary education, and four years of tertiary education.
 Mathematics and English language are compulsory though Mathematics may not be required for some courses in higher institutions.

 Basic Education Certificate Examination (BECE)

 Basic Education Certificate Examination (BECE) is the main examination to qualify students for admission into secondary and vocational schools in Ghana and Nigeria.
 It is written after three years of junior high school education.

 National Common Entrance Examination

 The National Common Entrance Examination is administered to pupils in their 6th year of basic education for admission into Federal Unity Colleges.
 Two examinations are held annually.

-On 15 July 2013, it was rumoured that there were plans made by the Federal Government of Nigeria to scrap the National Examination Council (NECO) as part of a restructuring of government parastatals.
+On 15 July 2013, it was rumoured that there were plans made by the Federal Government of Nigeria to scrap the National Examinations Council (NECO) as part of a restructuring of government parastatals.
 The then Minister of Education, Professor Ruqayyatu Rufa'i, debunked those claims.